carsonak/printf/backup/README.md

 - Document properly!
 - Group similar functions inside one file with a descriptive name.
-- Before storing any characters inside the buffer
+- Before storing any characters inside the buffer make sure to check if it is full and flush it if is full.
+- The Buffer has its own **[independent index](_printf.c "#L13: buffer_index")**.
+Pointer *[buf_i](_printf.c "#L19: buf_i")* should
+    point to this index at all times and is passed on to every function that writes content to the buffer in order to consistently keep track of the total number of characters in the buffer.